 Experiential learning resources for the innovative educator

-Advisory Rules/Expectations: Create advisory rules and/or expectations together.
+Norms/Expectations: One of my go-to strategies for creating classroom culture is to co-develop advisory rules and/or expectations together.
 It may seem counterproductive to have students weigh in when it comes to class rules.
-Their rule would be “the rules are there are no rules!”, right?
-Surprisingly, this is not how students respond when you tell them they will participate in creating and implementing their own group rules.
-The class rules or “expectations” if you prefer, will in part reflect their advisory goals.
-For example, if one of the advisory goals is to cultivate a safe and productive learning environment, one rule might be to respect everyone’s space and physical boundaries at all times.
-Allowing students the opportunity to set the rules gives them voice and accountability.
-Doing this at the beginning of the year then sets the precedent that their voices are heard and respected by you.
-If it is mid-year, come back to these goals.
-Use them as a reminder or modify them as a group.
-Advisory Group Challenge: A favorite thing to do with my students at the beginning of each year (and periodically after that when we need a little pick-me-up) is to take them out of the building to do something together, preferably something challenging.
+Their rule would be “the rule is there are no rules!”, right?
+Surprisingly, this is not how students respond when you tell them they will participate in creating and implementing their own group expectations.
+These expectations will in part reflect their class goals.
+For example, if one of the goals is to cultivate a safe and productive learning environment, one rule might be to respect everyone’s space and physical boundaries at all times.
+Group Challenge: A favorite go-to activity for creating classroom community at the beginning of the year (and periodically throughout when we need a little pick-me-up) is to take them out of the building to do something together, preferably something challenging.
 I usually take my students to climb a fire tower, hike to a breathtaking view or lookout, or hit up a city skyscraper, taking the stairs to the top.
 Each of these activities are both physically and mentally challenging, especially if those participating have a fear of heights.
 Therefore, it is a great accomplishment for students to achieve together.
-I have found that these experiences foster group mentality.
-Each individual makes it their personal goal to get everyone to the top.
-They support each other, and the results, whether that be the accomplishment or the view, are well worth it.
-Of course there are some logistical obstacles to consider, and this isn't an option for everyone.
-If this type of experience isn't possible for your group, use the basic concept to create a similar bonding experience - 1) non-competitive, 2) challenging but not impossible, 3) there is a common/group goal in mind.
-Advisory Theme Project: Ask students during the first week of school to complete mini-projects (independently or in pairs) under a specific theme, and have them present to the other advisories at the end of the week.
-Theme ideas: make a short documentary, upcycling projects, family traditions, cooking, create a game, hobbies, try something new.
+Themed Class Projects: Ask students during the first week of school to complete mini-projects (independently or in pairs) under a specific theme, and have them present to the other classes at the end of the week.
+This strategy for creating classroom community allows students to bond with their classmates, showcase work that they are proud of, better get to know students and staff members from other classes, and more.
+Theme ideas: creating short documentaries, upcycling projects, family traditions, cooking, creating games, showcasing hobbies, trying something new or building a new skill.
 The options are endless.
-This activity gets students on the same page, working toward the same goal.
+This type of classroom community building activity gets students on the same page, working toward the same goal.
 They feel united by a common objective.
-Check out all my project-based learning resources in my TpT store.
-Students choose their own project sub-topic under a specific theme.
-Brand Your Advisory: I usually have my advisory come up with an advisory name at the beginning of the school year.
-I have a small group, so we usually sit in a circle on the first day, or within the first few days of school and talk one out.
-Ideas are thrown out, we vote, a name is established.
+Develop a Class Brand: Developing a class brand is an awesome method of creating community in the classroom.
+It's also a great team-builder.
+I usually have my students come up with a class name at the beginning of the school year.
 A name is fun, but useless in the long-run if it is never used.
-If you're feeling a lull later in the year, propose the following add-ons:
+Try the following add-ons:

-Service Learning: There is no better way to build a strong group culture than giving.
+Service Learning: There is no better way of creating classroom community that is strong, positive, giving, and empathetic than service-learning.
 There are a variety of ways you could do this.
 I have found these experiences to be most successful when I give the students voice, when they are passionate about the issue or purpose, and when the experience involves the entire group.
-All it takes is a little class discussion to spark some service-learning ideas.
-Many of our group service learning projects have been inspired by current events.
-We watch Vice News episodes together and go from there.
-Check out my Vice News episode worksheets and extension activities to get students inspired.
-You can also head to my Community Action Projects, which provides all of the guiding materials and templates for student-directed service learning experiences.
-Plan and Host School Events: Hosting school events and activities really bring students together.
+The experiential approach would be students heading out into the neighborhood to learn about community needs.
+Then they choose a need that is important or meaningful to them, make a plan to meet that need, and take action.
+This particular classroom community-builder casts a net over the bigger community rather than just the school or classroom itself.
+Using the place and the community as an authentic resource is a great element of experiential learning.
+Plan and Host School Events: Hosting school events and activities bring students together.
 It is something that they can take pride in executing as a team.
 My students have planned some of the following school-wide activities.

-Student-Led Advisory Fundraisers: Every year my students choose to plan several fundraisers with the intention of raising money to add to the class budget.
-The money we raise almost always goes towards field trips.
+Student-Led Class Fundraisers: Every year my students choose to plan several fundraisers with the intention of raising money to add to the class budget.
+The money we raise almost always goes towards field trips or fun learning materials.
 They could also donate the money to a charity.
-The process of planning and executing an event is such a great way to build a strong community within your advisory.
-Large Group Project: Unlike the theme project that is done independently or in small groups, this is a project done as entire advisory group.
-It takes quite a bit of coordination on your part but is worth the time and energy spent.
-Each student of the advisory plays a role in the bigger picture.
+The process of planning and executing an event is such a great way of creating a classroom community that is positive and fun.
+Large Group Project: Unlike the theme project that is done independently or in small groups, this classroom community project is done as an entire class.
+It takes some coordination on your part but is worth the time and energy.
+Each student of the classroom community plays a role in the bigger picture.
 My students have done all of the examples below.
 There are so many more options!
 Talk with your group.

-Phew!
-That was a lot.
 The experiential school where I have been my entire teaching career highly values and encourages relationship building.
-My learning space was to be safe, trusting, inspiring, exciting, supportive, encouraging and so on and so on.
-If you are sensing apathy, discouragement, behavioral issues, conflicts between students, etc., start to remedy the situation by building that classroom community back up.
+Creating classroom community where students feel safe, are inspired to learn, excited to be there, support and encourage one another, and so on, is essential.
+If you are sensing apathy, discouragement, behavioral issues, conflicts between students, etc., start to remedy those situations by creating community in the classroom.
 Hopefully there is something here in this post that you can start with!
 Good luck!
+I love the quote below, for one, because Amy Poehler said it.
+I also like to use it as the goal for my advisory: to create a space for my students where they are "challenged and inspired".
+More Resources for Culture-Building Helpful Digital Courses: Join our experiential learning Facebook group!

 0 Comments